 We consider transparency, fairness, and equitability in decision-making to be integral factors in ensuring the effectiveness of our corporate governance.
 To that end, we elected to adopt "company with auditors" status under Japanese corporate law, which essentially means that we appoint corporate auditors who have the authority to audit the directors' execution of their duties.
 Three of our four corporate auditors are independent of the company (three of which are independent outside corporate auditors), which underscores our dedication to maintaining robust, objective oversight.
-That intention is further illustrated by our appointment of two independent directors in April 2014 as a means of ensuring better transparency, greater accountability of company executives, and more stringent management supervision as of April 16, 2019, two of six, i.e. one third, of our directors are independent of the company.
+Additionally, we appointed two independent directors in April 2014 in order to bring an outside perspective to the Company's management and further strengthen the Board's oversight of directors' execution of their responsibilities.
+Currently, three of the Board's seven positions are held by outside individuals, reflecting the Board's commitment to heightening the accountability of the Company's executive leadership and further improving transparency.